How Real Madrid’s 19 wonderkids on FM2020 have developed IRL this season

 The 21-year-old made a handful of appearances on loan at Leganes last season before joining Real Vallodolid on loan at the start of 2019-20.

 Lunin failed to establish himself as No.1 at Vallodolid and made a loan switch to second-tier Real Oviedo in January.
-He has fared better after dropping down a division, making nine appearances before football was postponed.
+He has fared better after dropping down a division, making 20 appearances.

 David de la Vibora